Retaining your dental health and your smile’s appearance

 You should begin brushing a young child’s teeth as soon as the first baby tooth erupts, using water and a grain-sized amount of baby toothpaste.
 Flossing can begin once your child’s teeth begin touching.
-For children aged 3 upwards, you can use a pea-sized amount of fluoride toothpaste.

 What can I do about bad breath?